 Beer tourism is a developing area with positive impacts to the city and wider economy.

 Please note that we are not affiliated with SIBA or any organisation.
 The aim of Sheffield Beer Week is to bring additional visitors to the city.
 We are an independent beer focused events led group.
 Due to the global pandemic in 2020, Sheffield Beer Week was one of the last beer events to go-ahead in the country, before hospitality was then ordered to close by the UK government.
-To keep the spirits going through this last exhaustive stretch as we are hopefully on a roadmap out of this, with positive vaccine rollouts, we have decided to host our week virtually in 2021.

 Cheers to beer!

 Director Sheffield Beer Week